-When operating from a single +5 V supply or a dual ± 5 V supply, an output range of +5 V or ± 5 V is not achievable because sufficient headroom for the output amplifier is not available.
-In this situation, a reduced reference voltage can be used.
-For example, a 2 V reference voltage produces an output range of +4 V or ± 4 V, and the 1 V of headroom is more than enough for full operation.
-A standard value voltage reference of 2.048 V can be used to produce output ranges of +4.096 V and ± 4.096 V. Refer to the plots in the Typical Performance Characteristics section for performance data at a range of voltage reference values.
+When operating from a single +5 V supply or a dual \pm 5 V supply, an output range of +5 V or \pm 5 V is not achievable because sufficient headroom for the output amplifier is not available.
+In this situation, a reduced reference voltage can be used; for instance, if a 2 V reference produces an output range of +4 V or \pm 4 V, the 1 V of headroom is more than enough for full operation.
+A standard value voltage reference of 2.048 V can be used to produce output ranges of +4.096 V and \pm 4.096 V. Refer to the Typical Performance Characteristics plots for performance data at a range of voltage reference values.